-- 1 Community empowerment is a key factor in tackling ASB - 2 Identify the alternatives that youths want and involve them in the solution - 3 Use resources wisely, balancing the funding of new initiatives (eg Youth Village) with sustaining established youth provision accessed and valued

-- by young people.
-Drinking dens and not enough being done to engage with young people involved in ASB. - 4 ASB linked to private rented issues and repeated displacement (e.g. using selective licensing, ASBOS and other tools and powers to tackle bad landlords). - 5 Reducing alcohol misuse, the harm it causes and alcohol related crime and disorder
+- Community empowerment - Identifying the alternatives that youths want and involving them in the solution - Using resources wisely, balancing the funding of new initiatives (eg Youth Village) with sustaining established youth provision accessed and valued by young people - The link between ASB to private rented issues and repeated displacement (e.g. using selective licensing, ASBOS and other tools and powers to tackle bad landlords) - Reducing alcohol misuse, the harm it causes and alcohol related crime and disorder

-Both the grant funded Challenge and Support team and the Family Intervention Project will be embedded into mainstream service provision from 2011 onwards.
+Both the grant funded Challenge and Support Team and the Family Intervention Project will be embedded into mainstream service provision from 2011 onwards.

 The development of a community resolution scheme by Northumbria Police will bring an alternative way of dealing with less serious crimes, allowing officers to use their professional judgement when dealing with offenders, for offences such as low level public order, criminal damage, theft and minor assaults.
-This scheme will have a direct impact on anti-social behaviour, reducing first time entrants into the youth justice system and will also enable victims to have quick resolutions and closure to their crime and offenders will receive speedy justice.
+This scheme will have a direct impact on anti-social behaviour, reducing first time entrants into the youth justice system, enabling victims to have quick resolutions and closure to their crime, and offenders will receive speedy justice.